joe-irving/RIPS/donate.md

 ## How we spend the money:

-* Emails to send and reply
+* Emails to send and reply via the Email a Prisoner service
 * Commissary money
 * Sending people things in prison
 * Our website